jma02/graham-scan-visualizer/README.md

 **If your machine has [Anaconda](https://www.anaconda.com/) installed, Python, Matplotlib, PiP, and Numpy will already be available and ready for use.**

-*If you can install Anaconda, do so -- this will make this process a lot easier.*
+*If you can install Anaconda, please do so -- this will make this process a lot easier.*

 **PyQt5 will still need to be installed.**